Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • Advanced Placement (AP), International Baccalaureate (IB) and transfer credits cannot be used to satisfy the full-time studies requirement.

-• We will not recognize full-time studies completed by distance education, since the spirit of the full-time studies requirement is to be able to assess and compare how applicants succeed in a full-time course load and to predict their performance and ability to cope with the rigorous demands of the medical program.
+• We will not recognize full-time studies completed by distance education, since the spirit of the full-time studies requirement is to be able to assess and compare how applicants succeed in an in-person, full-time course load and to predict their performance and ability to cope with the rigorous demands of the medical program.

 Furthermore, the Admissions Committee reserves the right to assess: